wp-plugins/wp-google-maps/readme.txt

 == Upgrade Notice ==

+= 6.1.10 =
+Please update WP Google Maps to version 6.1.10 to enable our latest security enhancements.

 = 6.1.5 =
 We no longer support timthumb and we have opted to remove it from WP Google Maps.
 Please update to 6.1.5 to ensure the removal of the timthumb script.